Dikachi-P/alx-system_engineering_devops/0x02-shell_redirections/README.md

 15-countthatword: display the number of lines that contain the pattern 'bin' in the file etc/passwd
 16-whatsnext: display lines that contain the pattern 'root' and 3 lines after them in the file etc/passwd
 17-hidethisword: display all the lines in the file etc/passwd that do not contain the pattern 'bin'
 18-letteronly: display all lines in the file etc/ssh/sshd_config starting with letter, include capital letters as well
+19-AZ: Replace A and c from input to Z and e respectively